jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 13 - Mobile Ad-hoc Networks.md

 	- Dense networks
 		- These have more alternative routes than sparser networks.
 - Finally, the node cost function $f_{i}(x_{i})$ has a significant effect on energy savings.

+##### Further Discussion:
+- What other methods could be used to reduce power usage for ad-hoc networks?
+- What other metrics might be important in determining optimal routes?
+- How could routing protocols be adapted to account for multiple metrics and/or metrics that change importance over the lifetime of the ad-hoc network?
+- What network properties affect the "quality" of the routing protocol?